slivkaje/RSSalg-software/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+The illustrative example and detailed instructions of running RSSalg software is located in /docs/IllustrativeExample.pdf

 ### Prerequisities